ztakis/AccessLogger/README.md

 - I tried to make a simple web page much like CS50's birthdays
 - Arduino's web client "prints" data to the server using GET
 - The web page can be set to auto reload for real time monitoring
+- There is no pagination :( (I promise I will do it after CS50w)

 ## Usage